weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 * If an object being added contains a property that does not exist in the schema, a corresponding property will be added prior to import.
 * If an object being added contains a property that conflicts with an existing schema type, an error is thrown. (e.g. trying to import text into a field that exists in the schema as `int`).
-* When an object is imported to a new class, the class is created including all properties.
+* When an object is imported to a new collection, the collection is created including all properties.
 * The auto-schema also automatically recognizes array datatypes, such as `int[]`, `text[]`, `number[]`, `boolean[]` and `date[]`.

 ### Datatypes